mhammell-laboratory/TEsmall/README.md

   -M INT, --maxlen INT  Discard trimmed reads that are longer than INT.
 Reads
                         that are too long even before adapter removal are also discarded. (default: 36)
-  -g STR, --genome STR  Version of reference genome (default: hg19) --maxaln INT          Suppress all alignments for a particular read if more
+  -g STR, --genome STR  Version of reference genome (hg19, mm9, or dm3; default: hg19) --maxaln INT          Suppress all alignments for a particular read if more
                         than INT reportable alignments exist for it. (default:
                         100)